Affiliate link disclosure – The BMW Repair Guide uses affiliate links in their site. For more information on affiliate links, please click here.

 - Using an 8mm socket wrench, remove the top two mounting screws.

 - Using a long screwdriver, release the side turn signal by inserting it into the hole behind the light assembly and pressing down on its release clip (see image below).
 Remove the turn signal from the vehicle.

 - There are two mounting screws on the bottom of the headlight...one located on the rear and one located interior towards the centerline of the vehicle.
 Use an 8mm socket wrench and a long extension to remove them.

-- You can now grasp the headlight and pull it free from the vehicle.
+- You can now grasp your E46 headlight and pull it free from the vehicle.